jibinmathew691993/CAMaD/README.md

 # Paper Replication
 Instruction to replicate our results.

 1. Find your API key to download the corpus.
 2. Find Pos-tagger
 3. Find and put Glove embeddings into `./data/glove.6B.50d.txt`.
-4.  run the following script.
+4. Run the following script.

 ```
 $ ./go.sh [your_api_key] [pos_tagger]
 ```